OUR WRITERS

 CLINTON FERNANDES is Professor of International and Political Studies at the University of New South Wales.
 A former intelligence officer in the Australian Army, Clinton specialises in strategic studies with a focus on international relations and strategy, especially on issues concerning the national interests of Australia.
 His latest book, Subimperial Power: Australia in the International Arena, by Clinton Fernandes, is published by Melbourne University Publishing.

 NICKY HAGER is an investigative reporter and author of seven books.
 He has written widely on New Zealand and allied intelligence operations, including two books.
-His latest book, Hit & Run, on civilian casualties during an NZSAS raid in Afghanistan, led to a major government inquiry.
+His latest book, Hit & Run: The New Zealand SAS in Afghanistan and the Meaning of Honour, on civilian casualties during an NZSAS raid in Afghanistan, led to a major government inquiry.

 JENNY HOCKING is an award-winning author, Emeritus Professor at Monash University, Fellow of the Academy of Social Sciences in Australia, and inaugural Distinguished Whitlam Fellow at the Whitlam Institute, Western Sydney University.
 She is the author of numerous books including the highly acclaimed two-volume biography of Gough Whitlam, and her latest book The Palace Letters: The Queen, the governor-general, and the plot to dismiss Gough Whitlam.

-PETER JOB helped run a clandestine radio network in northern Australia in 1978 receiving messages from Fretilin inside East Timor, including about the forced famine.
+PETER JOB has completed a PhD in International and Political Studies from the University of New South Wales in Canberra.
+In 1978 he helped run a clandestine radio network in northern Australia receiving messages from Fretilin inside East Timor, including about the forced famine.
 Peter has now completed a PhD in International and Political Studies from the University of New South Wales in Canberra.
 His new book, A Narrative of Denial: Australia and the Indonesian Violation of East Timor, was published by Melbourne University Publishing in 2021. @JobPeterjob1

 SEAN JOHNSON is a former Liberal ministerial adviser and public affairs consultant, and is the founder of Open Politics, an online resource providing increased public scrutiny of the private interests of Australian federal politicians.